alerus-econ/dSEA-PhD-Lecture-OLG-2026/README.md

 # dSEA-PhD-Lecture-OLG-2026: OLG Modeling

 ## Exam
-Choose one of the papers reported in "Replication Material" and prepare a replication report using the materials provided in the that folder.
+Choose one of the papers reported in "Replication Material" and prepare a replication report using the materials provided in that folder.

 Your report should include:
 i) a clear description of the paper’s research question and its main contribution to the literature;